soil & water conservation district

 Lake SWCD is a Local Government Unit (LGU) established in 1965 to assist landowners with natural resource issues.

-Our mission is "to provide technical assistance to help property owners and local units of government implement sound land management planning to protect the natural resources of Lake County."
+Our mission is "to provide technical assistance to help property owners and local units of government implement sound land management and water quality planning to protect the natural resources of Lake County."

 The Lake County SWCD Board will now be holding our regular monthly meeting on the FIRST THURSDAY of the month at 1 PM in the Split Rock Room at the Lake County Service Center.